Search Articles

 What did we do?
 Step-by-step, primarily 6 things, over about six months in total…

 • Decreased her sodium intake?
-Nope.
-But Jane did need more potassium.
+No. But Jane did need more potassium.
 In her cells.
 She was eating enough potassium via fruits and vegetables, but not absorbing enough at the cellular level.
 Her diuretic medication was actually causing this imbalance.
 So we increased her magnesium dramatically which increases cellular potassium absorption.
+Not surprisingly, this also had the welcome benefit of improving her sleep.

 • Stopped her calcium supplements.
-What?
 Surprised?
 In fact, much research confirms the cardiovascular dangers of excessive calcium supplements, especially when taken without Vitamin D, magnesium, and Vitamin K2.
 Her prior PCP has recommended 1500mg/day of calcium supplements!
-Prior PCP-recommended testing clearly showed atherosclerotic plaque too, but the only guidance Jane was given was to reduce dietary fat (’nuff said on that one).
-Jane started taking Fish oil and Vitamin K2 supplements (MK-7 form) twice daily and increased dark leafy greens and tahini to get plenty of food-based calcium.
+Prior PCP-recommended testing clearly showed atherosclerotic plaque too, but the only guidance Jane was given was to reduce dietary fat.
+Jane started taking Fish oil and Vitamin K2 supplements (MK-7 form) twice daily and increased dark leafy greens and tahini to gain more food-based calcium.

-• Recommended she try a statin drug?
-Nope.
-But her beta blocker medication had definitely been depleting her body’s level of CoQ10 (just like statins do) and also melatonin (likely contributing to her highly interrupted sleep the past few years).
+• Recommend she try different drugs?
+No. But her beta blocker medication had likely been depleting her body’s level of CoQ10 (as statins do) and also melatonin (perhaps contributing to her highly interrupted sleep the past few years).
 She started using 100mg CoQ10 (ubiquinol) twice daily.
 CoQ10 is critical for endothelial function in the lining of blood vessels.

 Do you all take a handful of supplements to support everything that we lack?
 It seems like there is a supplement for every disease, prevention and health issue.
 I don’t mind supplements and prefer them over medication but they get expensive too.
 I have been wanting to try CoQ10 and Magnesium citrate or oxide for a while.